Vaibhavmagar81/CODTECH-Task-1/README.md

 ### Use Cases:

-**Web Applications**: Integrate the tool into user registration or password reset forms to encourage stronger password practices.
+**Web Applications**: Integrate the tool into user registration or password reset forms to encourage stronger password practices.<br>
-**Educational Purposes**: Teach users about password security by demonstrating how different factors affect password strength.
+**Educational Purposes**: Teach users about password security by demonstrating how different factors affect password strength.<br>
-**Security Audits**: Assess the strength of passwords in existing systems and provide recommendations for improvement.
+**Security Audits**: Assess the strength of passwords in existing systems and provide recommendations for improvement.<br>
 This tool helps in enhancing the security of user accounts by promoting the use of stronger, more complex, and unique passwords.

-Output:
+## Output:
 ![Screenshot 2024-08-05 230252](https://github.com/user-attachments/assets/0607a466-faf4-433f-b0c2-c3ea4b2035f6)